 The Gallipoli Campaign (known in Turkey as Çanakkale Savaşı), was a campaign in the First World War that took place on the Gallipoli Peninsula.

-Today (18 March), ceremonies took place across Turkey to commemorate the 104th anniversary of the Ottoman Empire’s World War One victory over Allied fleets that were attempting to break through the Strait of Dardanelles in the northwestern province of Çanakkale.
+Today (18 March), Turkey commemorates the 105th anniversary of the Ottoman Empire’s World War One victory over Allied fleets that were attempting to break through the Strait of Dardanelles in the northwestern province of Çanakkale.

 The campaign was a major Ottoman victory in the war and is regarded as a defining moment in Turkish history.

-Crowds flocked to the historical peninsula of Gallipoli to attend the ceremony today and remember the legacy of the Gallipoli battle.
+Crowds would normally flock to the historical peninsula of Gallipoli to attend the ceremony and remember the legacy of the Gallipoli battle.

 Featured image courtesy of Wikipedia